-Ten Easy Ways to Promote Yourself on Social Media
+Ten Easy Ways to Promote Your Event on Social Media

 The social media giant is another perfect place to share your activity AND get feedback to use to your advantage.
 Share behind-the-scenes news with everyone by uploading photos, posting updates and sending invitations to friends.

 You may or not be aware of it, but nearly EVERYONE uses YouTube.
 It’s the second largest search engine in the country, and one of the largest sites for mobile phone traffic, so people are just as likely to go there to look for you as they are Google.
 So here is a HUGE opportunity for you to post videos and promote your creativity!
 And declare your Culture Days participation by including our video bumpers in your viral hit!